 - Board members must live or work in the neighborhood

 - Agree to Content Guidelines

 - Possess technical proficiency

-- Commit to infuse dotNeighborhoods with innovation, distinctiveness, and talent.
+- Commit to infuse dotNeighborhoods with innovation, distinctiveness, and tech talent

-- Work toward a plan for universal access to the Net.
+- Work toward universal access to the Net

-Oversight entities will retain stewardship of their neighborhood domain name by demonstrating participation and control of their governance processes by representatives from neighborhood:
+Oversight entities will retain stewardship of their neighborhood domain name by demonstrating participation and control of their governance processes by neighborhood representatives from:

 - home owners